Comparison

 When to choose zwasm

-Small footprint: When binary size and memory usage matter. zwasm is ~40x smaller than wasmtime.
+Small footprint: When binary size and memory usage matter. zwasm is roughly 35–47× smaller than wasmtime depending on platform, while still shipping the full Wasm 3.0 feature set.

 Zig ecosystem: When embedding in a Zig application. zwasm integrates as a native zig build dependency with zero C dependencies.